jjsiswellerj/MIMo/README.md

 DENM100 Extended Research Project

-This project is based on the open resource 'MIMo' forked by trieschlab/mimo
+*This project is based on the open resource 'MIMo', forked from trieschLab/MIMo.*

+*The following file contains code that I have personally modified based on MIMo*

 Environment: mimoEnv/envs/reach.py

-Code：mimoEnv/Experiment1
+Training code：mimoEnv/Experiment1

 Curve code: mimoEnv/Curve1